Loading

 Why would my heater stop working in my truck?

-• Electrical Issues: Problems with the electrical system, such as blown fuses or faulty wiring, can disrupt the heater's operation.
+• Electrical Issues: Problems with the heater's electrical components, such as the blower motor, thermostat, or wiring, can disrupt the flow of power and prevent the heater from turning on or operating correctly.

-If your truck's heater has stopped working, here are some steps you can take to diagnose the issue:
+If your truck's heater has stopped working, here are some steps you can take to diagnose and address the problem:

 Why is my truck blowing out cold air instead of heat?